amritasanjay875/REST-API-with-Node.js/README.md

 # REST API

-A simple REST API built with Express.js, featuring endpoints for managing users, income, and expenses.
+A simple REST API built with Node and Express.js, featuring endpoints for managing users, income, and expenses.

 ## Endpoints